ADMISSION PROCESSWhen can I apply to the Master of Arts in Education General Option

-Within approximately 10 business days of receipt, the School of Education will send you an email confirmation that your application has been received.
-All program requirement documents should be sent directly to the Education Services Center in the School of Education.
+Within approximately 10 business days of receipt, tCEHHS Student Services will send you an email confirmation that your application has been received.
+All program requirement documents should be sent directly to CEHHS Student Services.

 Subsequently, you will also receive an emailed Program Evaluation sheet indicating what materials have been received and what is still missing.

 Approximately two weeks after the deadline, you will receive email notification of a Program Interview Set-up date/time.

 Why is it that I cannot apply via CSU Mentor?